-We all know that volunteering is easier said than done, especially seeing how time and energy are foundational to substance abuse recovery.
+We all know that volunteering is easier said than done, especially when time and energy are foundational to recovery from a substance use disorder.

 From a medical perspective, volunteering is beneficial to your physical and mental health, which can be game-changing during the recovery process.
 Organizations like Create the Good, Random Acts of Kindness, and Addiction Professional explain just a few of the ways that volunteering can help you while you help others: